nrebei2/Lunar-Haze/README.md

 Stealth Phase:
 1. Move around to collect moonlight
 2. You can not attack enemies in this phase
-3. Try to be away from enemies to keep your health
+3. Try to be hide from enemies to keep your health

 End of Stealth Phase:
-1. Choose the power you want to increase by using moonlight
+1. Choose the power you want to increase by using the moonlight you collected in the previous phase

 Battle Phase:
 1. Kill all the enemies to win the game